This information will help you manage your hot flashes without using hormones.

 - Sleep near an open window.

 - Use a Chillow®, which is a personal cooling pillow that can help with sleep.
-(Search online to find stores near you that carry them.)
+You can search online to find stores near you that carry them.

 - Get into a comfortable position in a chair or in your bed.
 Raise your head as much as possible.

-- Place one hand on your stomach, just below your ribs.
-If you are right handed, use your right hand; if you are left handed, use your left hand.
+- Place 1 hand on your stomach, just below your ribs.
+If you’re right handed, use your right hand; if you’re left handed, use your left hand.

-- If you can, close your eyes and inhale slowly and deeply through your nose.
+- If you can, close your eyes and breathe in slowly and deeply through your nose.
 Feel your stomach push up on your hand.
 Imagine that air is filling your whole body from the bottom up.

 - Pause for a couple of seconds.
-Then, exhale slowly through your mouth or nose.
-Try to exhale completely and imagine the air leaving your lungs, mouth, or nose.
+Then, breathe out slowly through your mouth or nose.
+Try to breathe out completely and imagine the air leaving your lungs, mouth, or nose.

-- As you exhale, allow your body to relax and go limp—like a rag doll.
+- As you breathe out, allow your body to relax and go limp—like a rag doll.

 - Repeat the exercise 5 to 10 times.

-- Complementary and alternative therapies.
 Our Integrative Medicine Program offers many services that may help you manage hot flashes, such as acupuncture, meditation, and hypnosis.
-For more information, talk with your doctor or speak with someone from our Integrative Medicine Program by calling 646-888-0800.

-- Antidepressants, such as venlafaxine (Effexor®), paroxetine (Paxil®), sertraline (Zoloft®), or fluoxetine (Prozac®)
+- Low doses of antidepressants, such as venlafaxine (Effexor®), paroxetine (Paxil®), or fluoxetine (Prozac®), citalopram (Celexa®), escitalopram (Lexapro®)

 - Antiseizure medications, such as gabapentin (Neurontin®)

 No herbal therapy has been proven to be effective against hot flashes, so we do not suggest the use of herbs for this purpose.
-While some people report that herbal remedies can help, it’s also possible that they could be harmful.
-If you’re considering herbal remedies, please visit MSK’s Internet site at www.mskcc.org/aboutherbs.
-There you’ll find information about what different herbs are used for and if studies have shown that it might work.
-Then, before taking any herbal remedies, talk about it with your doctor or nurse.
-Some herbal remedies can interfere with cancer treatments.
+This includes herbal remedies that contain isoflavones, which are found in soy.
+While some people report that herbal remedies can help, it’s also possible that they could interfere with cancer treatments.